 - Laminating Pouches (optional)

-Next, fill out the form with your name and email address.
 Then, download and print the worksheet on copy paper and the cards on white card stock.

 If you want your children to reuse this activity, you may also want to laminate the cards before cutting them apart.